Air Greenland: 1980s

-The establishment of the Greenland Home Rule Government in 1979 led to investment in a regional network of true airports, with short take-off and landing (STOL) airfields constructed in Nuuk, Ilulissat (1984), and Kulusuk.
-(These early airports were built without de-icing equipment, a situation which has proven problematic during Greenland's winters and continues to cause delays and losses for the airline.)
+The establishment of the Greenland Home Rule Government led to investment in a regional network of STOLports (short take-off and landing) in Nuuk in 1979 and Ilulissat in 1984.
+Kulusuk was also repurposed from its prior military use.
+These early airports were built without de-icing equipment, a situation that has proven problematic during Greenland's winters and continues to cause delays and losses for the airline.
 The decade also saw the company train and hire its first native Kalaallit pilots.

 To service the enlarged network, Grønlandsfly began acquiring DHC-7s, planes particularly suited to the often severe weather conditions in Greenland.
 The first was delivered on 29 September 1979, followed by more over the next decade.
-These planes remain in active service, serving every airport except Nerlerit Inaat near Ittoqqortoormiit, whose operation is handled by Icelandair under contract with Greenland Home Rule.
+These planes served every airport except Nerlerit Inaat near Ittoqqortoormiit, until 2010.
+Service to Nerlerit Inaat has been handled by Icelandair and Norlandair under contract with Greenland Home Rule.

-In 1981, Grønlandsfly opened its first route to Iceland, linking Reykjavík Airport to its main hub at Kangerlussuaq via Kulusuk.
+In 1981, the airline's first international route was also opened, running between Greenland's capital Nuuk and Iqaluit Airport in northern Canada.
+The route connected Greenland's Kalaallit with Canada's Inuit and was operated in conjunction with the Canadian First Air line, but the planes were generally run empty and the route was shuttered 13 years later in 1994.
+Also in 1981, Grønlandsfly opened its first route to Iceland, linking Reykjavík Airport to its main hub at Kangerlussuaq via Kulusuk.
 In 1986, a route to Keflavík allowed the company to break SAS's monopoly on flights between Greenland and Denmark via a Keflavík-Copenhagen leg operated by Icelandair.
 By 1989, the airline employed more than 400 Greenlanders and carried more than 100,000 passengers annually.

 1990s

 The company saw its activity curtailed as the mines at Ivittuut (1987) and Maamorilik (1990) closed operation, leading to a recession in the Greenlandic economy.

-As the situation improved, the network of regional STOL airports was extended with Sisimiut Airport, Maniitsoq Airport and Aasiaat Airport built in mid-western Greenland and Qaarsut Airport and Upernavik Airport built in northwestern Greenland.
+The newly Greenlandic Government began expanding the network of STOLports in the period 1998-2007.
+These were very expensive to construct and Greenland's airport fees are still among the highest in the world.
+STOLports were constructed in Sisimiut, Maniitsoq and Aasiaat in mid-western Greenland.
+Qaarsut and Upernavik were also built in northwestern Greenland.
 With the purchase of a fifth Dash 7, Grønlandsfly was – for the first time since its inception – able to provide plane services to all major towns in Greenland.
-(Uummannaq is served by Qaarsut Airport in conjunction with its heliport.)

-Grønlandsfly also purchased its first jet aircraft, a Boeing 757-200 which began operation in May 1998.
+Grønlandsfly also purchased its first jet aircraft, a Boeing 757-200 that began operation in May 1998.
 The airliner was named Kunuunnguaq in honour of the Greenlandic explorer and ethnologist Knud Rasmussen, whose bust decorates in the terminal of Kangerlussuaq hub.
 The airliner allowed the company to run the profitable Kangerlussuaq–Copenhagen route directly, without affiliates or a layover in Iceland.
 Thus, in 1999, the airline served 282,000 passengers, nearly triple the number at the end of the previous decade.